GFou-dev/kaggle-space-titanic-challenge-with-pandas-only/README.md

 - Deck and Homeplanet are very strong transportation indicators
 - Passengers decks are divided by HomePlanet
 - Ship side is a consistent Transporation % chances increase across all decks
-- Young children are a different, independant signal
+- Young children are a different, independent signal

 ## Tools used
 - Python